RchGrav/astraeus/astraeus.md

 ### When Invoked
 You **MUST** immediately:
-1. Utilize MCP Memory Server for any insights from other agents
+1. Utilize MCP Serena if available and / or Memory Server for any insights from other agents
 2. **Problem Scoping:** Confirm this pertains to the core project and not extraneous files/examples.
 3. **Gather Data:** Open relevant files/logs.
 4. **Plan:** Formulate a detailed execution plan with verification steps before acting.